茶 (Chá) by land. Tea by sea.

 Understanding these variables is the best way to improve and expand anyone’s tea experience.

-First and foremost understand what type of tea you have by checking which tea category and type you have to brew.
-There are six tea categories organized by degree of oxidation as follows, green (绿 Lǜ), white (白 Bái), yellow (黄 Huáng), oolong (or seen as Wulong, 乌龙 Wūlóng), black (红 Hóng ), dark (黑 Hēi).
-“Purple tea”, is often found as a black tea in the market, which is made with raw tea leaves which have a purple-red leaf color—similar to deciduous trees with purple foliage seen in North America.
-On average: lower oxidation = lower temperature and less time, while higher oxidation = higher temperature and more time.
+First and foremost, understand the type of tea you have by checking the category and type you need to brew.
+There are six tea categories organised by degree of oxidation as follows: green (绿 Lǜ), white (白 Bái), yellow (黄 Huáng), oolong (or seen as Wulong, 乌龙 Wūlóng), black (红 Hóng ), dark (黑 Hēi).
+“Purple tea” is often found as a black tea in the market, made with raw tea leaves that have a purple-red leaf colour, similar to deciduous trees with purple foliage. ***On average, lower oxidation = lower temperature and less time, while higher oxidation = higher temperature and more time.

-To cool water for green tea there are a few ways depending on your setup.
-In winter, that mug out of the cupboard on the external wall of the kitchen would do just fine.
-Or filling a mug with hot water and letting it sit before putting the tea bag in, or a pitcher for loose leaf service, is often sufficient.
-In cafes, tossing the water between two pitchers works well.
-Being aware and adhering to water temperature for green teas will significantly improve one’s experience.
+To cool water for green tea, there are several methods to choose from, depending on your setup.
+In cold climates, a mug out of the cupboard on the external wall of the kitchen would do just fine.
+Or one could fill a mug with hot water and let it sit before adding the tea bag, or use a sharing pitcher for loose leaf service, is often sufficient.
+Further, one could fill a mug to cool then decant into another containing the tea leaves. ***Being aware of and adhering to the water temperature for green teas will significantly improve one’s experience.

-Further, recognizing the size of the leaf, or grade, will impact the steep time.
+Further, recognising the size of the leaf, or grade, will impact the steep time.
 Smaller leaves and broken teas do not necessarily mean lower quality.
-It is merely a factor to recognize and consider—Small pieces = more surface area = more extraction = less time needed for the same gram weight of whole leaves.
+It is merely a variable to recognise and consider. ***Small pieces = more surface area = more extraction = less time needed for the same gram weight of whole leaves.

-Water quality is important, but it is often a challenge to know the composition of one’s water.
+Water quality is essential, but it can often be a challenge to determine the composition of one’s water.
 Without having PH or TDS testing equipment (two ways of knowing), using the senses is a great way to start.
 Do you smell metals?
 Funk?
 Iron?
 Sulfur?
-In general, lower oxidation teas need soft water and as you increase in oxidation teas will need harder water.
-To test this concept, brew two pots of tea using the same gram weight of a black tea the same exact way, except use opposing water hardness—one really soft and the other hard.
-You will notice a different mouthfeel and in general more extracted in your pot brewed with harder water.
-Different black tea types will need different hard water.
+Don’t believe me that water quality matters?
+To test this point, brew two pots of tea using the same gram weight of a black tea, the same exact way, except use opposing water hardness—one really soft and the other hard.
+You ought to notice the hard water extracting more from the tea leaves.
+Various types of tea will require different levels of minerality. ***In general, lower oxidised teas (green, white, yellow) need soft water, and as oxidation increases, as will the required minerality.

-Playing with ratio is the fun part because it is easy to add or take away leaves as you prefer.
-In general, I find the one-teaspoon measure or cutlery utensil too small for most brews (at 8 oz) and lean towards a tablespoon.
-Note many ‘coffee scoops’ are not a standard tablespoon and are often an undesirable shape to use without breaking the leaves.
+Playing with ratios can be playful because it's easy to add or subtract leaves as one prefers.
+In general, I find the one-teaspoon measure or cutlery utensil too small for most brews (at 8 oz) and prefer a tablespoon instead.
+Note that many ‘coffee scoops’ are not standard tablespoons and often have an undesirable shape that makes them difficult to use without breaking the leaves.
 Protect the integrity of the leaf!
-Having a single starting point by volume for all tea is difficult to recommend since a dense black tea or ball-rolled oolong will more easily fill a spoon than a fluffy white tea.
-However, my recommendation is to start with a full or heaping tablespoon, which is about 4-6 grams, per 250ml, and go from there. !Remember: Low tea-to-water ratio = more time, high tea-to-water ratio = less time.
+Having a single starting point by volume for all teas is difficult to recommend, as a dense black tea or ball-rolled oolong will more easily fill a spoon than a fluffy white tea.
+However, my recommendation is to start with a full or heaping tablespoon, which is approximately 4-6 grams, per 250ml, and adjust from there. ***Remember, low tea-to-water ratio = more time, high tea-to-water ratio = less time.

-Understanding these variables will set you up for choosing and getting the most out of different brewing vessels (teapots, tea filters [paper, plastic, silicon, metal], etc).
-The more anyone makes tea it will become clear how some teas do better in one vessel over others, and that some are made or intended to be brewed in a certain way to fulfill their design and potential.
-This is important to keep in mind to maximize your experience, but do remember that tea is approachable and any can be made in any vessel— just know that it will yield a different result by default.
+Understanding these variables will enable you to choose and optimise the use of various brewing vessels, including teapots, tea filters and more.
+The more anyone makes tea, will it become clear how some teas do better in one vessel over others, and that some are made or intended to be brewed in a certain way to fulfil their design and potential.
+This is important to keep in mind to maximise your experience, but do remember that tea is approachable and can be made in any vessel— just know that it will yield a different result by default.
 The key word here is to play with what you have and then grow your teaware collection as desired.
-Becoming familiar with and practicing all of the variables within your control will lead to brewing any tea to its fullest potential and result in an enriched, more meaningful tea journey.
+Becoming familiar with and practising all of the variables within your control will lead to brewing any tea to its fullest potential and result in an enriched, more meaningful tea journey.

-There are tea-tasting or flavor wheels, much like can be seen in the specialty coffee and wine industries, used in the tea world such as this wheel from the International Tea Masters Association; however, I encourage you to trust your instinct, and to remember that there are no wrong answers.
-What flavors and aromas you come up with will change with experience.
+There are tea-tasting or flavour wheels, much like those used in the speciality coffee and wine industries, available to use.
+However, I encourage you to trust your instincts and remember that there are no wrong answers.
+The flavours and aromas you come up with will change with experience.
 Please do not be discouraged, your palate will evolve the more you taste and as you build a closer relationship with the plant.
-Mindful tea brewing is a wonderful means of meditation, and of course, mindfulness.
+Mindful tea brewing is a wonderful means of meditation and, of course, a practice of mindfulness.

 Industry Insight

-Formed in 1950, the Tea Association of The United States of America can also be seen as, The U.S. Tea Association, with the abbreviation most often seen as, TeaUSA.
+Formed in 1950, the Tea Association of the United States of America can also be seen as The U.S. Tea Association, with the abbreviation most often seen as TeaUSA.
 A membership with TeaUSA provides access to the Tea Council of the US, which “functions as the public relations arm for the Tea industry and its primary purpose is to encourage greater tea consumption by the American public.
 The Tea Council of the USA was established to allow all members and participants of the Tea Trade in the United States to have a vehicle with which they could support the promotion of tea in this country.”
-The Specialty Tea Institute, which was the educational division of TeaUSA, is now defunct.
-They were similar in scope to the World Tea Academy, a branch of the World Tea, owned by Questex.
-World Tea has been a long-time stronghold for industry and consumers alike with news, education, and an annual exposition (World Tea Expo) hosted in Las Vegas, NV, USA.
+The Speciality Tea Institute, which was the educational division of TeaUSA, is now defunct.
+They were similar in scope to the World Tea Academy, a branch of World Tea, owned by Questex.
+World Tea has been a long-time stronghold for both the industry and consumers, offering news, education, and an annual exposition (World Tea Expo) hosted in Las Vegas, NV, USA.
 Download a white paper from their 2019 exposition here.

 “Speciality” Tea

-The beginning of the specialty tea movement is in the history books, and we now find ourselves in a subsequent phase of its trajectory which delightfully has no end in sight.
-It is an interesting time to watch, take part, and enjoy the work of many industry members, experts, writers, enthusiasts, and consumers in today’s tea renaissance.
-To get involved, I would follow the above associations and businesses, as well as the Speciality Tea Alliance in the U.S. (now a facebook group), the European Speciality Tea Association (with UK, Ireland, Benelux, and Denmark, and Russian [in hiatus] Chapters), International Speciality Tea Association, and the Global Tea Institute (GTI) at the University of California, Davis.
+The beginning of the speciality tea movement is in the history books, and we now find ourselves in a subsequent phase of its trajectory, which delightfully has no end in sight.
+It is an interesting time to observe, participate in, and appreciate the work of many industry professionals, experts, writers, enthusiasts, and consumers in today’s tea renaissance.
+To get involved, I would follow the above associations and businesses, as well as the Speciality Tea Alliance in the U.S. (now a facebook group), the European Speciality Tea Association (ESTA, with UK, Ireland, Benelux, and Denmark, and Russian [in hiatus] Chapters), International Speciality Tea Association, and the Global Tea Institute (GTI) at the University of California, Davis.
 Established in 2015, GTI’s mission is to:

 “…promote the understanding of tea through evidence-based knowledge with a global perspective–promoting tea research from anywhere in the world, in any discipline, with any methodology.
 We actively foster knowledge through colloquia and symposia, lectures, and workshops which address the needs of the campus, industry, and general public.
 Teaching across the disciplines, we have also begun to write a new Global Tea Culture and Science curriculum for undergraduates and graduate UC Davis students….”.